safe-global/safe-modules/4337/README.md

 # Safe Module/Fallback handler for EIP4337 Support

+:warning: **This module MUST only be used with Safe 1.4.1 or newer** :warning:

 ## Execution Flow

 The diagram below outlines the flow that is triggered when a user operation is submitted to the entrypoint.
 Additionally the gas overhead compared to a native implementation is mentioned.